 Mr. Mestre is the Director of the Division of Citizen Services for the City of Buffalo and serves as the City’s ombudsman and its Chief Service Officer (CSO).
 As CSO, Mr. Mestre oversees development of the Mayor’s 3-1-1 Call and Resolution Center, Mobile Application, and other citizen-centric programs.
 The 3-1-1 Call and Resolution Center was designated a “Citizen-Engaged Community” by the Public Technology Institute, Inc. (2012, 2014, 2016) for providing the public with multi-channel access to government services.
 Additionally, Mr. Mestre oversees the development, implementation, and assessment of neighborhood revitalization and quality-of-life programs such as the Mayor’s Citizens’ Participation Academy, the Save Our Streets Program, the nationally acclaimed Clean Sweeps Initiative, and the Housing and Urban Development (H.U.D.)
 Crime Prevention Initiative.
 Mr. Mestre has received numerous awards including designation among the “Top 25 Dreamers and Doers” by GovTech and the “Computerworld Premier 100 Tech Leader Honorees.”
 Mr. Mestre received his undergraduate education from the University of Buffalo where his major area of study was Architecture and Public Policy & Administration.

 Mr. Ramirez is the Chief Information Officer at Hidalgo County, Texas.
-Born and raised in Mexico, Mr. Ramirez credits his multi-cultural experience as giving him a broad foundation and exposure to a wide spectrum of technology.
+Born and raised in Houston, Mr. Ramirez credits his multi-cultural experience as giving him a broad foundation and exposure to a wide spectrum of technology.
 What started as a teenage hobby in programming VCRs and document translation, led to a career in public sector IT.
 Mr. Ramirez has been with Hidalgo County for over 17 years where he leads the county in delivering innovative technology, supports data resources, information systems, IT infrastructure, and application development.
 He holds a degree in Computer Information Systems from Universidad Autonoma de Guadalajara.
 Although his focus is on technology by day, Mr. Ramirez loves to engage others about his many interests, including fitness, history, food, and anything multi-cultural.